2020PB/police-brutality/reports/Oregon.md

 An [image](https://twitter.com/ProudBulba/status/1285671820637732867) from a protestor shows a wound received allegedly at this protest.
 The protestor also displays the projectile that hit her, a pepper ball.

+Additional [footage](https://twitter.com/45thabsurdist/status/1285498471521239040) shows a car with an explosive projectile fizzling underneath it.
+Protestors rally to put it out, preventing further damage.

-tags: tear-gas, shoot, projectile, flashbangs, shove, grab, protestor, pepper-ball
+tags: tear-gas, shoot, projectile, flashbangs, shove, grab, protestor, pepper-ball, property-destruction

 id: or-portland-118